Campusoft/knowledge_base/architecture/microservice/microservice.md

 In the first scenario, it’s better not to retry the processing (wrong password is not going to be better once we try again). n the second one, we can try a few times before we give up https://convey-stack.github.io/documentation/messaging/

+"Error responses are classified as “retryable” or “non-retryable”"

 # Observabilidad